Neural Network Compression for Noisy Storage Devices: Robust Neural Network Compression

-We note that for each weight $w_j$, we can estimate how much performance degradation a perturbation by $\delta w_j$ can cause by evaluating the term $ \frac{1}{N}\sum_{i=1}^N\left (\frac{\partial \log{p_w(y_i|x_i)}}{\partial w_j}\right )^2$.
-We call this term ``sensitivity'' and denote it as: $ s_j= \frac{1}{N}\sum_{i=1}^N\left(\frac{\partial \log{p_w(y_i|x_i)}}{\partial w_j}\right)^2$.
+which we call ``sensitivity".
 For the storage of sensitive weights $w_j$ with large $s_j$, we should use more PCM cells as slight perturbations of these weights may lead to significant changes in the output distributions (Method \#1).
-This will not affect the number of cells per weight on average ($r_{avg}$) too much because the gradients of a fully trained network is known to be sparse (Appendix~\ref{histogram_app}).
-In fact, $\frac{\partial}{\partial w_j}\log{p_w(y_i|x_i)}$ is nothing but the Stochastic Gradient Descent (SGD) gradient that is computed at each iteration.
-Thus ordering the weights based on sensitivity can be done easily with one pass over the whole dataset.
-In our experiments, we combine sensitivity-driven protection and sparsity-driven protection to vary the number of memory cells per weight according to both magnitude and sensitivity.
-From (SP+AM+AR) and (SP+AM+AR+Sens.) rows of Table~\ref{tab:cifar_sparsity}, sensitivity-driven protection provides $2.8 \%$ improvement in test accuracy using $1$ cell per weight for ResNet-50 trained on ImageNet.

-Figure~\ref{fig:comparison_imagenet} illustrates that sparsity-driven and sensitivity-driven protection strategies provide $2056$ times more efficient storage of NN models by preserving the accuracy against PCM noise.
-This makes analog storage for NN weights an appealing alternative to digital storage.
-We refer the reader to Figure~\ref{fig:comparison_cifar_app} for similar results on CIFAR-10.
+This will not significantly affect the number of cells per weight on average ($r_{avg}$) because the gradients of a fully trained network (which correlate with the sensitivity) are known to be sparse.
+Figure~\ref{fig:histogram}(b) further demonstrates the sparsity of the sensitivity terms.
+We combine sensitivity- and sparsity-driven protection to vary the number of memory cells per weight.
+Table~\ref{tab:cifar_sparsity} demonstrates that sensitivity-driven protection provides a $2.8 \%$ improvement in test accuracy using $1$ cell per weight for ResNet-50 trained on ImageNet.
+Figure~\ref{fig:comparison_imagenet} illustrates that sparsity-driven and sensitivity-driven protection strategies provide $2056\times$ more efficient storage of NN models by preserving the accuracy against PCM noise.
+We refer the reader to Figure~\ref{fig:comparison_cifar_app} in the Appendix for similar results on CIFAR-10.